biocompute-objects/bco_api/docs/deployment/localDeployment.md

 If you copied over the existing databases you should be able to use any of the tokens[KEYs] listed in the [authtoken_token.tsv](/admin_only/test_database_tables/authtoken_token.tsv) table to submit requests via the [Swagger page](http://localhost:8000/api/docs/)

-Otherwise you will have to create a new user. #TODO: Add to FAQs
+Otherwise you will have to create a new user.

+## "What Can I Do Now?"

+- Use the [Swagger Docs](http://localhost:8000/api/docs/) to develop or experiment with the APIs.
+- Connect to the public [BCO Portal](https://biocomputeobject.org/).